amundsen-io/amundsen/databuilder/README.md

 (GROUP BY or any other aggregation, sub-query join is not supported)

 To see in action, take a peek at [ModeDashboardExtractor](https://github.com/lyft/amundsendatabuilder/blob/master/databuilder/extractor/dashboard/mode_dashboard_extractor.py)

+### Removing stale data in Neo4j -- [Neo4jStalenessRemovalTask](https://github.com/lyft/amundsendatabuilder/blob/master/databuilder/task/neo4j_staleness_removal_task.py):

+As Databuilder ingestion mostly consists of either INSERT OR UPDATE, there could be some stale data that has been removed from metadata source but still remains in Neo4j database.
+Neo4jStalenessRemovalTask basically detects staleness and removes it.

+In [Neo4jCsvPublisher](https://github.com/lyft/amundsendatabuilder/blob/master/databuilder/publisher/neo4j_csv_publisher.py), it adds attributes "published_tag" and "publisher_last_updated_epoch_ms" on every nodes and relations.
+You can use either of these two attributes to detect staleness and remove those stale node or relation from the database.

+#### Using "published_tag" to remove stale data
+Use *published_tag* to remove stale data, when it is certain that non-matching tag is stale once all the ingestion is completed.
+For example, suppose that you use current date (or execution date in Airflow) as a *published_tag*, "2020-03-31".
+Once Databuilder ingests all tables and all columns, all table nodes and column nodes should have *published_tag* as "2020-03-31".
+It is safe to assume that table nodes and column nodes whose *published_tag* is different -- such as "2020-03-30" or "2020-02-10" -- means that it is deleted from the source metadata.
+You can use Neo4jStalenessRemovalTask to delete those stale data.

+    task = Neo4jStalenessRemovalTask()
+    job_config_dict = {
+        'job.identifier': 'remove_stale_data_job',
+        'task.remove_stale_data.neo4j_endpoint': neo4j_endpoint,
+        'task.remove_stale_data.neo4j_user': neo4j_user,
+        'task.remove_stale_data.neo4j_password': neo4j_password,
+        'task.remove_stale_data.staleness_max_pct': 10,
+        'task.remove_stale_data.target_nodes': ['Table', 'Column'],
+        'task.remove_stale_data.job_publish_tag': '2020-03-31'
+    }
+    job_config = ConfigFactory.from_dict(job_config_dict)
+    job = DefaultJob(conf=job_config, task=task)
+    job.launch()

+Note that there's protection mechanism, **staleness_max_pct**, that protect your data being wiped out when something is clearly wrong. "**staleness_max_pct**" basically first measure the proportion of elements that will be deleted and if it exceeds threshold per type ( 10% on the configuration above ), the deletion won't be executed and the task aborts.

+#### Using "publisher_last_updated_epoch_ms" to remove stale data
+You can think this approach as TTL based eviction.
+This is particularly useful when there are multiple ingestion pipelines and you cannot be sure when all ingestion is done.
+In this case, you might still can say that if specific node or relation has not been published past 3 days, it's stale data.

+    task = Neo4jStalenessRemovalTask()
+    job_config_dict = {
+        'job.identifier': 'remove_stale_data_job',
+        'task.remove_stale_data.neo4j_endpoint': neo4j_endpoint,
+        'task.remove_stale_data.neo4j_user': neo4j_user,
+        'task.remove_stale_data.neo4j_password': neo4j_password,
+        'task.remove_stale_data.staleness_max_pct': 10,
+        'task.remove_stale_data.target_relations': ['READ', 'READ_BY'],
+        'task.remove_stale_data.milliseconds_to_expire': 86400000 * 3
+    }
+    job_config = ConfigFactory.from_dict(job_config_dict)
+    job = DefaultJob(conf=job_config, task=task)
+    job.launch()

+Above configuration is trying to delete stale usage relation (READ, READ_BY), by deleting READ or READ_BY relation that has not been published past 3 days.
+If number of elements to be removed is more than 10% per type, this task will be aborted without executing any deletion.

+#### Dry run
+Deletion is always scary and it's better to perform dryrun before put this into action.
+You can use Dry run to see what sort of Cypher query will be executed.

+    task = Neo4jStalenessRemovalTask()
+    job_config_dict = {
+        'job.identifier': 'remove_stale_data_job',
+        'task.remove_stale_data.neo4j_endpoint': neo4j_endpoint,
+        'task.remove_stale_data.neo4j_user': neo4j_user,
+        'task.remove_stale_data.neo4j_password': neo4j_password,
+        'task.remove_stale_data.staleness_max_pct': 10,
+        'task.remove_stale_data.target_relations': ['READ', 'READ_BY'],
+        'task.remove_stale_data.milliseconds_to_expire': 86400000 * 3
+        'task.remove_stale_data.dry_run': True
+    }
+    job_config = ConfigFactory.from_dict(job_config_dict)
+    job = DefaultJob(conf=job_config, task=task)
+    job.launch()